JuanPelusa/audiolusa-react-js/README.md

 # Project Development

 I choose Boostrap as the main framework for he's easy way to configure the alignment and the placing of elements.
-For images I prefer a local storage for more organization and quick access.
 Scss was the stylesheet choosen because I feel very comfortable with nesting them.

 # React + Vite